Robust Time Series Denoising with Learnable Wavelet Packet Transform: Introduction

 \section{Introduction}

 Real world signals are often corrupted by noise which needs be removed before any further analysis or processing step.
 To solve this problem, several contributions based on different approaches have been proposed.
 Several approaches for signal denoising have been proposed.
-This includes approaches such as dictionary learning \cite{li2009image}, empirical mode decomposition \cite{li2018data}, singular and higher order singular values decomposition \cite{jha2010denoising}, \cite{rajwade2012image} or canonical polyadic decomposition \cite{frusque2021canonical}. \cite{xie2021bioacoustic}, reviewed denosing approaches for biomedical signals and \cite{goyal2020image} for images.
+This includes approaches such as dictionary learning \cite{li2009image}, empirical mode decomposition \cite{li2018data}, singular and higher order singular values decomposition \cite{jha2010denoising}, \cite{rajwade2012image} or canonical polyadic decomposition \cite{frusque2021canonical}.
 Particularly wavelet-based methods are considered as an essential tool for multi-resolution and time-frequency analysis \cite{bayer2019iterative}.
+They often provide relevant features to monitor industrial systems with time signals \cite{gharesi2020neuro}, \cite{lv2021predictive}, or can bu used for data augmentation \cite{zhao2022highly}.
 The wavelet shrinkage operation that was theoretically investigated in \cite{donoho1994ideal} is still considered as one of the most powerful tools to perform signal denoising in many fields.
 Thus, wavelet packet transform (WPT) denoising has been used recently \cite{zhou2020partial}, \cite{kumar2021stationary} due to its ability to denoise regular frequency bands of desired size and to remove backgrounds with a specific frequency content.

 To perform wavelet denoising, several hyperparameters need to be set.
 The parameters include the threshold used for wavelet shrinkage, the thresholding function and the wavelet family considered for the decomposition.
 Several heuristics have been proposed to address threshold selection \cite{alyasseri2019eeg}, such as the universal threshold \cite{donoho1994ideal}, Stein's unbiased risk estimation or the Bayesian shrink method \cite{chang2000adaptive}.
 However, the selection of the wavelet family and the correct heuristics require specialized knowledge to remain robust to the complexity of the real data.
 Recent work opts for learning or automating the best hyperparameter configuration by supervised learning from a training dataset.
 In \cite{alyasseri2019eeg} a genetic algorithm is used to find the best wavelet denoising strategy for EEG denoising.
 These methods benefit from the recent evolution of storage capacities and computing power allowing the constant increase of the amount of data collected to form the training dataset.